-Best Things to do In Key West in September (2022)
+Best Things to do In Key West in September (2024)

 Welcome to the heart of hurricane season.
 But it’s still a great time to visit Key West.
 Just plan accordingly…. be flexible.
 You may have to reschedule or cancel.
-But, if the weather cooperates, September is a great time to visit Key West.
-School is back in session and the crowds are still thin.
-I say it’s the lull before the holiday season.
-So, what are the best things to do in Key West in September?
-Let’s find out.
+But, if the weather cooperates, September is a good time to visit Key West.
+School is back in session and there are fewer crowds.
+I say it’s the lull before the holiday high season.
+Honestly, as I always say, there really isn’t a bad time to visit Key West.
+Any month of the year is the perfect time to visit, right?

 Weather